microsoft/onnxruntime/docs/genai/tutorials/phi2-python.md

 ```
 You can replace the name of the output folder specified with the `-o` option with a folder of your choice.

 After you run the script, you will see a series of files generated in this folder.
-They include the HuggingFace configs for your reference, as well as the following generated files used by ONNX Runtime GenAI.
+They include the HuggingFace configs for your reference, as well as the following generated files used by ONNX Runtime generate() API.

 - `model.onnx`: the phi-2 ONNX model
 - `model.onnx.data`: the phi-2 ONNX model weights
-- `genai_config.json`: the configuration used by ONNX Runtime GenAI
+- `genai_config.json`: the configuration used by ONNX Runtime generate() API

 You can view and change the values in the `genai_config.json` file.
 The model section should not be updated unless you have brought your own model and it has different parameters.